Christian-Hernandez-Box/Jira-Class-Objects-Project/README.md

 # Jira-Class-Objects-Project

-For this project, we want you to create a fully functional system that involves multiple classes and what better way than to try to replicate I get to use day in and out in my current role as in IT engineer.
-With this program you can build different Servicedesk users each with its own access level/functions.
-Check out my initial build out of the program any feedback is highly appreciated.
+For this project, we want you to create a fully functional system that involves multiple classes, and what better way to do that than to try to replicate what I get to use day in and day out in my current role as an IT engineer.
+With this program, you can create different Service Desk users, each with their own access level and functions.
+Check out my initial build of the program; any feedback is highly appreciated.

 ```
 #This Program Is For The Codecademy Project (Object Oriented Programming)
 import time